triblatron/dagui/README.md

   * Requires buliding Lua from source [triblatron/lua](https://github.com/triblatron/lua)
 * Ubuntu 22.04 LTS x64
 * Ubuntu 24.04 LTS x64

 To qualify as working, a platform must:
-* build with no warnings in the nodefrontend code
 * provide at least the mininum version of each dependency in its package manager or build from source
+* build with no warnings in the nodefrontend code when compiled with -Wall and -Wextra
 * pass all the tests
   * unit tests
   * integration tests